ALib C++ Library

 Note

 Enum records are "by contract" static data!
-The records once assigned can not be changed.
+The records once assigned cannot be changed.
 This is in alignment what the Java language sampled above offers: Also there, the name of the enumeration types are fixed and just equals the name given to the element in the source.

 This restriction is not a technical one, but a design decision.